Victoria is a great place to live. Information for new residents and those considering a move to Victoria can find resources here.

 Victoria continues to be on the forefront of new business and technology, with a strong plastics manufacturing industry, petrochemical and industrial chemical plants, and oil and gas exploration.
 Victoria is also the regional hub for a diverse retail sector which makes it an excellent city to live, work and play.

 There are two higher education campuses within the City, Victoria College and University of Houston-Victoria, a four year university.
 Public education is offered by the Victoria Independent School District, which serves 15,000 students in 18 elementary campuses, four junior high schools and two high schools.
-VISD also boasts a world class natatorium and a performing arts auditorium were put into service in 2011.
+VISD also boasts a world class natatorium and a performing arts auditorium that were put into service in 2011.